 A representative from the Treasury also sits with the Committee at its meetings.
 The Treasury representative can discuss policy issues but is not allowed to vote.
 The purpose is to ensure that the MPC is fully briefed on fiscal policy developments and other aspects of the Government's economic policies, and that the Chancellor is kept fully informed about monetary policy.

-The MPC meets every month to set the interest rate.
-Throughout the month, the MPC receives extensive briefing on the economy from Bank of England staff.
-This includes a half-day meeting – known as the pre-MPC meeting – which usually takes place on the Friday before the MPC's interest rate setting meeting.
+Ahead of each meeting, the MPC receives extensive briefing on the economy from Bank of England staff.
+This includes a half-day meeting – known as the pre-MPC meeting – which usually takes place the week before the MPC's interest rate setting meeting.
 The nine members of the Committee are made aware of all the latest data on the economy and hear explanations of recent trends and analysis of relevant issues.
 The Committee is also told about business conditions around the UK from the Bank's Agents.
 The Agents' role is to talk directly to business to gain intelligence and insight into current and future economic developments and prospects.

 Public accountability: explaining views and decisions

 The MPC is committed to the greatest possible degree of transparency around its decision-making.
 The minutes of the MPC meetings are published simultaneously with the interest rate decision.
 They also record the votes of the individual members of the Committee.
 The minutes give a full account of the policy discussion, including differences of view.
 As recommended by the Warsh Review, beginning from [March 2015] transcripts of the MPC’s policy meetings be published with an eight-year lag.